NATTOMR/Task_13-Secure-API-Testing-Authorization-Validation/README.md

 ---

-# Task 13: Secure API Testing & Authorization Validation
+# Secure API Testing & Authorization Validation

 ## 📌 Project Overview
 This project focuses on **testing REST API security controls**, with an emphasis on **authentication, authorization, input validation, and rate limiting**.
 The goal is to identify common API misconfigurations and vulnerabilities using industry-standard tools and methodologies.